 However, the Gibbs elasticity applies to the case where there are insufficient surfactant molecules in the bulk solution (liquid lamellae) to diffuse to the new surface and lower the surface tension.
 In other word, it can apply only for the case that the surface diffusion of adsorbed surfactant must be faster than the surfactant diffusion from the bulk.
 This is clearly not the case with most surfactant films (Tadros, 2005).
 In order to obtain film elasticity, the diffusion of the surface active component from the bulk (from the interior of the lamella film) to the newly created surface is not allowed before the film retracts because it will destroy the surface tension gradient and prevent restoring force.
 That is a reason why surfactants with very high CMC (high fraction of unimer) will not produce stable foam because the high bulk concentrations promote the surfactant diffusion from the interior of the lamella film (Holmberg et al., 2003).

-For the second factor, disjoining pressure (surface forces), if the foam films remain stable during the drainage process, they may approach a very thin film in the range of 100 nm where the surface force becomes significant.
+For the second factor, disjoining pressure, if the foam films remain stable during the drainage process, they may approach a very thin film in the range of 100 nm where the surface force becomes significant.
 The gas bubbles and the liquid films between them would be stabilized by the surface forces created when the two charged interfaces approach each other and their electrical double layers overlap.
-The surface force is called disjoining pressure, $\Pi$ , which is the sum of three forces including electrostatic double layer repulsion ( $\Pi{el}$ ), van der waals attraction ( $\Pi{vdW}$ ), and steric force ( $\Pi{st}$ ) (Tadros, 2005).

-$$\Pi = \Pi{cl} + \Pi{vdW} + \Pi{st} \tag{2.3}$$

-At low electrolyte concentrations, the double layer repulsion predominates and $\Pi{el}$ can counterbalance the Laplace capillary pressure (capillary suction effect at Plateau border), $P_c = \Pi{el}$ .
+The surface force is called disjoining pressure, Π , which is the sum of three forces including electrostatic double layer repulsion (Π{el}), van der waals attraction (Π{vdW}), and steric force (Π{st}) (Tadros, 2005), as shown in Equation 2.3. $$\Pi = \Pi{el} + \Pi{vdW} + \Pi{st}$$ (2.3) 0 At low electrolyte concentrations, the double layer repulsion obsess and Π{el} can counterbalance the Laplace capillary pressure (capillary suction effect at Plateau border), $P_c = \Pi{el}$.
 When the capillary pressure is counterbalance, the draining liquid film reaches equilibrium state.
-This is a main mechanism for prevent thin foam film from rupture (Wang and Yoon, 2008) and foam collapse (Tadros, 2005).
-Moreover, an equilibrium film has a lower probability of rupture than a draining film of much larger thickness (Wang and Narsimhan, 2007).

-2.2.3.2 Liquid Film Drainage

-Liquid film drainage is another important factor, affecting the foam stability.
+This is a main mechanism for prevent thin foam film from rupture (Wang and Yoon.
+2008) and foam collapse (Tadros, 2005).
+Besides, an equilibrium film has a lower probability of rupture than a draining film of much larger thickness (Wang and Narsimhan, 2007).
+2.2.3.2 Liquid Film Drainage Liquid film drainage is an important factor, effect of the foam stability.
 During lamellae liquid draining off, the foam may collapse immediately or reach metastable state depending on liquid film drainage.
 The foam will reach the metastable state with an equilibrium film if the time scale of the liquid film drainage is much shorter than the film rupture time (Wang and Narsimhan, 2007).
 This implies that fast liquid film drainage and high thin liquid film stability lead to the equilibrium film.
 After reaching equilibrium, the foam stability is mainly affected by the disjoining pressure as mentioned above.